n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.filesreadwrite.md

 Use the Read/Write Files from Disk node to read and write files from/to the machine where n8n is running.

-/// note | Examples and templates
-For usage examples and templates to help you get started, refer to n8n's [Read/Write Files from Disk integrations](https://n8n.io/integrations/readwrite-files-from-disk/){:target=_blank .external-link} page.
-///

 /// note | Self-hosted n8n only
 This node isn't available on n8n Cloud.
 ///